NPException/playdate-app-template/README.md

 bb build-copy-sim
 ```

-This will compile all Fennel `.fnl` files (if any) in the `src` directory to Lua,
+This will compile all Fennel `.fnl` files (if any) in the `source` directory to Lua,
-and copy the compiled Lua files as well as any other files in the `src` directory into a `compiled-src` directory.
+and copy the compiled Lua files as well as any other files in the `source` directory into a `compiled-source` directory.
 _(Note to caution: Any `.lua` file that has the same name as a `.fnl` file
 in the same directory will overwrite its compiled file!)_
 Then the Playdate compiler `pdc` will be called with the compiled sources as its input, and creates the PDX app.

-(If there are no `.fnl` files to compile, the `compiled-src` directory won't be used,
+(If there are no `.fnl` files to compile, the `compiled-source` directory won't be used,
-and the Playdate compiler will be called with the `src` directory as its input instead.)
+and the Playdate compiler will be called with the `source` directory as its input instead.)

 Then the PDX app will be copied into the Simulator's games director to make it available in the
 Simulator's menu.
 (So you can check your menu artwork, animations, etc.)